jamestjw/tiger/README.md

 # tiger

 Implementing a compiler for `tiger` as described in the book **Modern Compiler Implementation in ML** by Andrew Appel.
-This implementation uses OCaml as opposed to SML as I thought that it'd be easier to be pull this off in OCaml.
+This implementation uses OCaml as opposed to SML as I thought that it'd be easier to pull this off in OCaml.

 ## What's implemented so far?
 1. Lexing